junxit/us-congress-bills-119/bill.md

   - **(1)** *In general* Chapter 603 of title 51, United States Code, is amended by adding at the end the following:
     > ## § 60307.
 Commercial Satellite Data Acquisition Program
     >
-    > - **(a)** *In general* The Administrator shall establish within the Earth Science Division of the Science Mission Directorate a program to acquire and disseminate commercial Earth observation data and imagery in order to satisfy the scientific, operational, and educational requirements of the Administration, and where appropriate, of other Federal agencies and scientific researchers.
+    > - **(a)** *In general* The Administrator shall establish within the Earth Science Division of the Science Mission Directorate a program, to be known as the “Commercial Satellite Data Acquisition Program”, to cost-effectively acquire and disseminate commercial Earth observation data and imagery in order to complement the scientific, operational, and educational requirements of the Administration, and where appropriate, of other Federal agencies and scientific researchers.
-    > - **(b)** *Data publication and transparency* The terms and conditions of commercial Earth remote sensing data and imagery acquisitions under the program described in subsection (a) shall not prevent—
+    > - **(b)** *Data publication and accessibility* The terms and conditions of commercial Earth remote sensing data and imagery acquisitions under the program described in subsection (a) shall not prevent—
-    >   - **(1)** the publication of commercial data or imagery for scientific purposes; or
+    >   - **(1)** the publication of commercial data or imagery in academic or scientific articles, papers, or other similar publications for scientific purposes; or
-    >   - **(2)** the publication of information that is derived from, incorporates, or enhances the original commercial data or imagery of a vendor.
+    >   - **(2)** the publication, in academic or scientific articles, papers, or other similar publications, of information that is derived from, incorporates, or enhances the original commercial data or imagery of a vendor.
     > - **(c)** *Authorization*
     >   - **(1)** *In general* In carrying out the program under this section, the Administrator may—
     >     - **(A)** procure commercial Earth remote sensing data and imagery from commercial vendors to advance scientific research and applications for the purpose set forth in subsection (a); and